Returning to Campus

 - Anyone in a university child care setting, including the Cyert Center for Early Education and The Children’s School.

 If I'm a supervisor and someone is feeling ill, what do I do?

-Employees who suspect they may be sick should not come to their designated work location, but stay home and consult their healthcare provider.
-If employees begin to feel ill while on-site, they leave the premises, notify their supervisor immediately and consult their healthcare provider.
+Employees who suspect they may be sick should not come to their designated work location but stay home and consult their health care provider.
+If employees begin to feel ill while on site, they must leave the premises, notify their supervisor immediately and consult their health care provider.

 If I need a space cleaned, what do I do?